Jamminroot/todo-2-gh-issue/README.md

 Changing the contents of TODO comment will close existing issue and create new one.

+### Thanks

-This Action is build while looking at [Alstr's](https://github.com/alstr) great tool [todo-to-issue-action](https://github.com/alstr/todo-to-issue-action) (some changes were required for my specific case).
+This Action is build while looking at [Alstr's](https://github.com/alstr) great tool [todo-to-issue-action](https://github.com/alstr/todo-to-issue-action) (some changes were required for my specific case), so huge thanks to him!
+Go check his tool out, too.